Corporate Governance

 Working Committees

 From time to time, the Board establishes Working Committees to provide further guidance and oversight in specific areas.
-There are currently four Working Committees, the IT Steering Committee, Tender Committee, Facility Medifund Committee, and Ren Ci Assistance Scheme.
+There are currently four Working Committees, the IT Steering Committee (“ITSC”), Tender Committee (“TC”), Facility Medifund Committee (“FMC”), and Ren Ci Assistance Scheme Committee (“RCAS”).

-The IT Steering Committee guides the development of IT strategy and architecture to improve security, productivity and optimise cost.
-The Tender Committee guides and endorses RFP recommendations for scopes of work that are not covered by other Board sub-committees, including guidance on procurement matters.
-The IT Steering Committee and Tender Committee met four times and thrice respectively during the year to discuss key projects such as NGEMR implementation and the procurement of organisation-wide services.
+The ITSC guides the development of IT strategy and architecture to improve security, productivity and cost optimisation.
+The TC guides and endorses RFP recommendations for scopes of work that are not covered by other Board sub-committees, including guidance on procurement matters.
+The ITSC and TC met three and four times respectively during the year to discuss key projects such as Nursing Homes Clinical Systems Implementation and the procurement of organisation-wide services.

-The Governance & Risk Committee is pleased to report that the organisation and Board have complied with the guidelines of the Code.
+The GRC is pleased to report that the organisation and Board have complied with the guidelines of the Code.
 The level of compliance by the organisation can be viewed at www.charities.gov.sg

 The Board also conducts annual self-evaluation to assess its performance and effectiveness.